mherman22/KTMInv-frontend/README.md

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I have not used any library in this project (yet).

 ### Technologies used?
-- Reactjs.
+- Reactjs with jsx
 - React-router-dom.
-- Tailwind Css.
+- Tailwind Css

 ### How to run this application?
 - clone it onto your machine by running `git clone https://github.com/mherman22/KTMInv-frontend.git`.